Show All Answers

 Spotsylvania County Utilities does not transfer services from one location to another.
 A new application is required.
 Please see the Apply for Water/Sewer Service page (LINK) for more information.

 Be sure to let Spotsylvania County Utilities know that you want to stop service at your previous address after your move (or at anytime you are ready).
-Please call the Customer Service department at (540) 507-7300, option 1.
+Please call the Customer Service department at (540) 507-7300, press Option 1.

 To request a water and/or sewer tap, meter, and service connection, please email firstname.lastname@example.org.